Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 ## Future Features/Changes
 - Use of a remote database to allow a shared high score table so you could use a try and beat your friends scores.
 - Use an API to access an on-line image library for puzzle images
+- Have the option for bigger grid size such as 4x4, 5x5 and 6x6.

 ## Testing
 For testing information please use the following link [TESTING.md](/TESTING.md)